mgaringoDev/mgaringoDev.github.io/pages/cv.md

     Develop algorithms to perform automatic and semi-automatic segmentation from various medical imaging technologies, using marching cube, histogram manipulation, seed based approaches, morphological filters and U-Net deep learning architecture.
 Develop and implement a pipeline to generate image ready frame stacks for medical holography from segmented MRI data of rat, monkey, and human brain.
-As well as worked with UHN to develop segementation of OCT vascular data for 3D medical
+As well as worked with UHN to develop segmentation of OCT vascular data for 3D medical
     holographic visualization.
     </p>